Domain Adaptive Ensemble Learning: Experiments

 \subsection{Experiments on Domain Adaptation}

-\paragraph{Datasets.} (1) \textbf{Digit-5} consists of five different digit recognition datasets, which are MNIST~\cite{lecun1998mnist}, MNIST-M~\cite{ganin2015unsupervised}, USPS, SVHN~\cite{netzer2011svhn} and SYN~\cite{ganin2015unsupervised}.
-We follow the same setting as~\cite{iccv19DomainNet}.
-Specifically, for each of MNIST, MNIST-M, SVHN and SYN, there are 25,000 training images and 9,000 test images.
-USPS contains 9,298 images in total.
+\textbf{Datasets.} (1) \textbf{Digit-5} consists of five different digit recognition datasets, which are MNIST~\cite{lecun1998mnist}, MNIST-M~\cite{ganin2015unsupervised}, USPS, SVHN~\cite{netzer2011svhn} and SYN~\cite{ganin2015unsupervised}.
+We follow the same setting as in M$^3$SDA~\cite{iccv19DomainNet} for experimentation.
 See Fig.~\ref{fig:examples_digit5_domainnet} left for example images.
 (2) \textbf{DomainNet}~\cite{iccv19DomainNet} is a recently introduced benchmark for large-scale multi-source domain adaptation.
-It has six domains (Clipart, Infograph, Painting, Quickdraw, Real and Sketch) and 0.6M images of 345 classes.
-See Fig.~\ref{fig:examples_digit5_domainnet} right for example images.
+It has six domains (Clipart, Infograph, Painting, Quickdraw, Real and Sketch) and 0.6M images of 345 classes.\footnote{We have noticed that the `t-shirt' class (index 327) is excluded from Painting's training set (see the official \texttt{painting\_train.txt} file), but is included in the test set, which could affect the performance.} See Fig.~\ref{fig:examples_digit5_domainnet} right for example images.
 (3) The full DomainNet requires considerable computing resources for training,\footnote{It usually takes several GPU days for training a deep model on the full DomainNet.} preventing wide deployment and extensive ablative studies.
 Inspired by the miniImageNet dataset~\cite{vinyals2016matching} that has been widely used in the few-shot learning community, we propose \textbf{miniDomainNet}, which takes a subset of DomainNet and uses a smaller image size ($96 \times 96$).
-As noted by~\cite{iccv19MME} that the labels of some domains and classes are very noisy in the original DomainNet, we follow~\cite{iccv19MME} to select four domains and 126 classes.
-Specifically, miniDomainNet contains 18,703 images of Clipart, 31,202 images of Painting, 65,609 images of Real and 24,492 images of Sketch.
+As noted by Saito et al.~\cite{iccv19MME} that the labels of some domains and classes are very noisy in the original DomainNet, we follow them to select four domains and 126 classes.
+As a result, miniDomainNet contains 18,703 images of Clipart, 31,202 images of Painting, 65,609 images of Real and 24,492 images of Sketch.
 In general, miniDomainNet maintains the complexity of the original DomainNet, reduces the requirements for computing resources and allows fast prototyping and experimentation.
-The data split has been made available for download along with our code and models.